Glendell Continued Operations Project

 The Project is declared as being State significant development (SSD) and will require development consent under the Environmental Planning and Assessment Act 1979 (EP&A Act).
 The Project will also require approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 An Environmental Impact Statement (EIS) is required to support the development application for the Project.
 The EIS details the potential environmental and social impacts that may be experienced during both construction and operation of the Project.
 The NSW Department of Planning, Industry and Environment (DPIE) issued the Secretary's Environmental Assessment Requirements (SEARs) that detail the matters to be addressed in the EIS (the SEARs are available in the Documentation section).
-The EIS will also outline measures proposed to minimise and manage potential impacts.
+The EIS also outlines measures proposed to minimise and manage potential impacts.

-The development application is planned to be lodged with DPIE by the end of 2019.
-Public exhibition inviting submissions from government agencies and the community will follow lodgement.
-The EIS will be made available on the DPIE Major Projects website and hard copies will be available for viewing at selected locations.
+The development application was lodged with DPIE in December 2019.
+The EIS is on public exhibition from 11 December 2019 until 31 January 2020.
+The EIS is available on our website and is also available on the DPIE Major Projects website.
+Hard copies are available for viewing at selected locations.
 We will continue to post information about the progress of the EIS here.

 What is being assessed?

-Comprehensive technical assessments have been completed, or are near completion, which identify the potential impacts of the Project and recommend measures to minimise and manage potential impacts.
+Comprehensive technical assessments have been completed which identify the potential impacts of the Project and recommend measures to minimise and manage potential impacts.
 The project design has been informed by many of the studies to ensure impacts are mitigated as far as reasonably and feasibly possible.